 According to Dictionary.com, the word "design" means "to prepare the preliminary sketch or the plans for (a work to be executed), especially to plan the form and structure of" or "to plan and fashion artistically or skillfully."

-If I had to sum up what web design is in the most basic terms, I would say it's the aesthetic part of the process...the look and feel of a site.
+If we had to sum up what web design is in the most basic terms, we would say it's the aesthetic part of the process...the look and feel of a site.
 It's the flow of the user's experience as they interact with a site.

 Good design evokes a response from the viewer, and it's everywhere.
 You may be responding to a well-executed design without even knowing.

 Looking back to Dictionary.com, to "develop" means "